aporlowski/pi-sdr/README.md

 ### Portable Model

-These components provide a portable Rasbperry Pi based radio including a case, battery, built-in speaker, small utility screen, SDR dongle, and antenna.
+These components provide a portable Raspbperry Pi based radio including a case, battery, built-in speaker, small utility screen, SDR dongle, and antenna.
 Bluetooth and audio jacks from the Pi provide audio output, and wifi allows configuration via secure shell (ssh) from any computer.
-Alternatively you can attach a monitor, keyboard, and mouse to make configuration changes.
+Alternatively, you can attach a monitor, keyboard, and mouse to make configuration changes.

 - [Raspberry Pi 4 Model B Starter Kit 8GB](https://www.amazon.com/dp/B08DJ9MLHV?psc=1&smid=A30ZYR2W3VAJ0A&ref_=chk_typ_imgToDp) $94.99 (cheaper, smaller RAM models should work as well)
 - [Samsung EVO 32 GB micro SD card](https://www.amazon.com/dp/B06XWN9Q99?psc=1&smid=ATVPDKIKX0DER&ref_=chk_typ_imgToDp) $7.49
 - [PI-TOP [4] DIY Edition Case](https://www.amazon.com/dp/B08N6B8M1H) $99.95
 - [USB-C PD power supply](https://www.amazon.com/ZMI-zPower-Turbo-Power-Adapter/dp/B07D64QLQ1/) $19.99 capable of 12v or 15v 3A output.
-- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (althout it is significantly more difficult to tune; see notes in tutorial .
-The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to the cheaper dongle.)
+- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (although it is significantly more difficult to tune; see notes in tutorial .
+The recommended dongle should provide better radio reception with less manual frequency correction and less frequency drift compared to the cheaper dongle.)
-- **Total $264.37 not including tax, or $161.89 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)
+- **Total $264.37 not including tax, or $161.89 with existing Pi and SD card** (You can reduce the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)

-Wihle it is near the top-end of the price range for Pi cases, the pi-top[4] is a good fit for this project becuase it includes a battery, speaker, OS soft-shutdown via button press (to prevent SD card corruption without needing keyboard, monitor, or mouse to shutdown), and a utility screen that provides battery level and CPU monitoring.
+While it is near the top-end of the price range for Pi cases, the pi-top[4] is a good fit for this project because it includes a battery, speaker, OS soft-shutdown via button press (to prevent SD card corruption without needing keyboard, monitor, or mouse to shutdown), and a utility screen that provides battery level and CPU monitoring.
 The pi-top[4] case is a well designed case for use in education or project settings, such as building robots, sensors, and more.
 It has the added benefit of exposing all GPIO pins and ports of the raspberry pi, so you can extend your pi to do multiple other projects if desired.
 It also has an attachable touch screen and keyboard that you can add to make your pi-radio fully configurable in a stand-alone manner.

-> You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from thier website.
+> You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from their website.
 See the `pi-top[4] complete` kit.
-The `pi-top[4] diy` case was reccommended becuase it is assumed many users will already have a Raspberry Pi to begin with, it allows you the option to use an 8GB RAM model, and it is cheaper.
+The `pi-top[4] diy` case was recommended because it is assumed many users will already have a Raspberry Pi to begin with, it allows you the option to use an 8GB RAM model, and it is cheaper.
 Note the DIY edition does not come with the required USB-C PD 12v or 15v power supply.
 These are the type used for a modern laptop charger.
 Your 5v phone charger or Raspberry Pi charger will not work.
 I found a Nintendo Switch power supply works as well.

 ### Car Plug in Model

-If you simply want to plug your Pi radio into a car (or other USB power source and bluetooth accessible speaker), then you will only need your Pi, the SDR dongle and antenna kit, and an inexpensive case.
+If you simply want to plug your Pi radio into a car (or other USB power source and Bluetooth accessible speaker), then you will only need your Pi, the SDR dongle and antenna kit, and an inexpensive case.

 - [Raspberry Pi 4 Model B Starter Kit 8GB](https://www.amazon.com/dp/B08DJ9MLHV?psc=1&smid=A30ZYR2W3VAJ0A&ref_=chk_typ_imgToDp) $94.99 (cheaper, smaller RAM models should work as well)
 - [Samsung EVO 32 GB micro SD card](https://www.amazon.com/dp/B06XWN9Q99?psc=1&smid=ATVPDKIKX0DER&ref_=chk_typ_imgToDp) $7.49
 - [Raspberry Pi 4 Case iUniker](https://www.amazon.com/iUniker-Raspberry-Aluminium-Heatsink-Supply/dp/B07D3S4KBK/) $10.95
-- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (althout it is significantly more difficult to tune; see notes in tutorial .
-The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to the cheaper dongle.)
+- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (although it is significantly more difficult to tune; see notes in tutorial .
+The recommended dongle should provide better radio reception with less manual frequency correction and less frequency drift compared to the cheaper dongle.)
 - **Total $155.38 not including tax, $52.90 with existing Pi and SD card**